-Biology associate of science degree for transfer in these areas:
+Biology associate of science degrees for transfer are offered in these areas:

 Pre-Agriculture Pre-Medical Technology and Microbiology Pre-Dental Pre-Pharmacy

 Pre-Dental Pre-Pharmacy Pre-Medical Pre-Veterinary

 Students who plan to enter these fields should have finished two years of high school algebra, one year of geometry and, preferably, one year of trigonometry.
 Students who have not had these courses should complete them at Pima Community College.